Giou-ji: A gorgeous moss temple in Kyoto

 One of the things we had really wanted to do while travelling around Japan was to visit a moss garden.
 There are a great many of these dotted around the country, and the Giou-ji temple in Arashiyama is one wonderful example.

-The temple building itself at Giou-ji is tiny - described on the temple's website as a 'modest thatched hut' - and to be honest there is not much of interest inside, although it adds to the charming background of the site.
+The buddhist temple building itself at Giou-ji is tiny - described on the temple's website as a 'modest thatched hut' - and to be honest there is not much of interest inside, although it adds to the charming background of the site.

 Nor is the temple garden itself particularly large.